grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/2-preparing_the_undercloud_director_node_for_deployment.md

     [root@osp16-undercloud ~]# useradd stack
     ```

-3. Set a password for the user:
+3. Set a password for the user:  Recommend using `f5default` as the password
     ```
     [root@osp16-undercloud ~]# passwd stack
     ```